Williamson Property Tax Protests - by Value and Property Type

 Williamson County Value of Property Protested by Type

 A record $88.36 billion in value was protested in 2023.
 This easily eclipsed the previous record of $71.56 set in 2022.
+2024 was something of a step back, though it still experienced a total of $71.15 billion.
 The largest category of value came from single family homes, which, as we have seen, made up the majority of protests.
-Single family homes were responsible for $28.88 billion of the protested value.
+Single family homes were responsible for $24.63 billion of the protested value.
 While businesses are worth more individually, residential property took the top spot through sheer numbers.

 The business properties were an interesting mix.
-Despite being the lowest when it came to overall protests, multi family homes were the top category when it came to businesses with $22.66 billion.
+Despite being in the middle of the pack when it came to overall protests, commercial properties were the top category when it came to businesses with $22.46 billion.
+Apartments protested $12.82 billion.
 As the demand for housing increases across the county, the value of apartments will continue to climb.
-Standard commercial property was in second place with $20.42 billion, a sharp decline from the 2022 value of $28.71.
-Oil, gas, and utilities combined for $16.51 billion.
+Oil, gas, and utilities combined for $11.24 billion.